Daily routines Grooming and dental care Rescue-aware handovers

 What daily changes should make me pay attention?

-Appetite changes, low energy, pain when handled, coughing, breathing discomfort, unusual shaking, and skin or eye problems are all worth noticing early.
-Small dogs can deteriorate faster than owners expect.
+Appetite loss, low energy, pain when handled, coughing, shaking, and skin or eye problems.
+Tiny dogs have little reserve — better to check early than wait.

 What should I ask when taking in a rehomed or rescue Yorkie?

-Ask about current food, medication, vet history, grooming needs, toilet routine, fears, bite history, and what helps the dog settle.
-A careful handover makes the first weeks calmer and safer.
+Ask about food, medication, vet history, grooming needs, toilet routine, fears, bite history, and what helps the dog settle.
+A proper handover saves weeks of guesswork.

 Why is dental care so important for Yorkies?